busgurlu/cakephp-recaptcha/readme.md

 ## Installation ##

 Copy plugin into app/Plugin directory
-Load plugin in app/Config/bootstrap file
+Add following lines in yout app/Config/bootstrap.php file
 	CakePlugin::load('Recaptcha', array('bootstrap' => true));

 or if you have more Plugins you can include like this: